pip-services/pip-services-docs/content/en/python/expressions/csv/csv_tokenizer.md

 ### Properties

 #### end_of_line
-Separator for rows in CSV stream.
+Separator for rows in a CSV stream.

 > end_of_line(): str